devmadhava/js-bonsai/README.md

 3\.
 Include the Bonsai Script
 -----------------------------

-Download the bonsai.js [here](https://raw.githubusercontent.com/devmadhava/jsbonsai/main/bonsai.js) here or from github repo and include the bundled `bonsai.js` script in your HTML after the canvas element.
+Download the bonsai.js [here](https://raw.githubusercontent.com/devmadhava/js-bonsai/main/bonsai.js) or from github repo and include the bundled `bonsai.js` script in your HTML after the canvas element.

 ```html
 <script src="./bonsai.js"></script>